Berolina Film

-Berolina Film (often shortened to Berolina) was a film production company which operated in West Germany between 1948 and 1964.
-The film's production was supervised by the experienced Kurt Ulrich and was based in West Berlin.
+Berolina Film (often shortened to Berolina) was a film production company that operated in West Germany between 1948 and 1964.
+The company's productions were supervised by the experienced Kurt Ulrich and were based in West Berlin.
 The company helped launch a cycle of popular heimatfilm made in the 1950s.

-The companies name is a reference to Berolina, the allegorical female figure representing the city of Berlin.
+The company's name is a reference to Berolina, the allegorical female figure representing the city of Berlin.
 It was also the name of a short-lived company from the 1920s, notable for producing the 1924 film The Hands of Orlac.